dzackgarza/Notes/Talks/Integration Workshop/Notes.md

 - The complex plane

-  - Visualize as the vector space $\R^2$ via the injection $(x,y) \mapsto x + iy$, but there are a variety of other complex structures around (complex multiplication, conjugation, the derivative, etc).
+  - Visualize as the vector space $\RR^2$ via the injection $(x,y) \mapsto x + iy$, but there are a variety of other complex structures around (complex multiplication, conjugation, the derivative, etc).
 Many techniques from vector calculus in the plane will still carry over.

 - Contour

   - A smooth curve in the plane (or many concatenated together).
-Recall from vector calculus that curves admit parameterizations, so we can write a curve as $\gamma(t): \R \to \C$.
+Recall from vector calculus that curves admit parameterizations, so we can write a curve as $\gamma(t): \RR \to \C$.
 A *closed* contour is any contour which begins and ends at a single point, enclosing some region of the plane.

 - Complex Differentiation